 How To Fix ERR_CONNECTION_REFUSED In Chrome:- Are you wandering through the Internet looking for the best solution to your newest issue with Chrome?
-It’s quite often that you might be getting an error code that says ERR_CONNECTION_REFUSED when you try to access some of your favourite websites.
-This can lead to utter confusion if you have no idea how to walk past this little issue that apparently stands like a giant infront of you.
+It’s quite often that you might be getting an error code that says ERR_CONNECTION_REFUSED when you try to access some of your favorite websites.
+This can lead to utter confusion if you have no idea how to walk past this little issue that apparently stands like a giant in front of you.
 But we are here to help you with the most effective solutions that can solve the ERR_CONNECTION_REFUSED error.
 What are you waiting for?
 Follow the solutions given below to get your life back in track.

 Solution 1 : By Using Command Prompt

 Command Prompt is the best solution to most of your problems, be it network related, or non-network related.
 Try out these commands first, before diving into the depth.

 - Open Command Prompt in the administrator mode.
 You can do so by right clicking on the CMD program and then by clicking on the Run as administrator option as shown in the screenshot given below.

 - As next, type in or copy-paste the following commands one by one into the CMD.
 Don’t forget to hit enter after each command.

 ipconfig /all ipconfig /flushdns ipconfig /renew netsh int ip set dns netsh winsock reset ipconfig /release